chunglabmit/scout/docs/_sources/test_data.rst.txt

         data/dataset/segment_ventricles.tif data/dataset/voxel_size.csv \
         data/dataset/mesh_ventricles.pkl -d 1 6 6 -g 2 -s 3 -v

+This will generate a pickled Python dictionary, :code:`mesh_ventricles.pkl`, containing mesh verticies, faces, and normals.
 Then, normal vectors from this mesh are used to compute radial profiles for each cell type.

 .. code-block:: bash